 As CMU’s undergraduate Practicum Seminar instructor, Peter uses principles of experiential education to engage students in thoughtful reflection and candid conversation about the transition from university to the workplace.
 In particular, he encourages students to explore how their identity has been shaped by Christian education and to imagine how that identity might be applied and shaped further after graduation.

 Peter comes to CMU with ten years of experience teaching Mennonite studies, literature, religion, Canadian studies, family studies, and theatre at Mennonite Collegiate Institute (Gretna, MB) and Hudson’s Bay High School (Vancouver, WA).
 After an undergraduate focus on Mennonite studies at the University of Winnipeg set him up for a fulfilling first career as a high school teacher, Peter went back to school to complete an M.A. in theological studies at CMU.
 Peter believes in the power of Christian education to equip students with the narratives, frameworks, and vocabularies that enrich faithful discipleship and lifelong learning.

-"Review of Royden Loewen, Horse-And-Buggy Genius: Listening to Mennonites Contest the Modern World," Oral History Forum (forthcoming).
+"Review of Royden Loewen, Horse-And-Buggy Genius: Listening to Mennonites Contest the Modern World," Oral History Forum, Vol. 37 (2017).

 "Modern certainty, historical clarity: Rediscovering how saints read scripture," Vision: A Journal for Church and Theology, Vol. 17, No. 1 (April 2016): 27-34.

 "Walking the Tightrope: Mennonite Entrepreneurs from Paraguay, Mexico and Belize in Manitoba."
 Journal of Mennonite Studies, Vol. 22 (2004): 221-236.